 First, let's talk about what type of reloading presses you can buy.

 Single-stage, turret, and progressive are the three types of reloading presses you can choose from.

 Which Reloading Press is the best for me?

 The one thing I learned from reloading is to get the press that fits your shooting style.
 So, if you are the type of person who shoots a few calibers, mostly for mid to long-range target shooting, PRS, or even hunting I would recommend a single-stage press if you are just planning on loading 50-100 rounds per session.
 Preferably, the Forster CO-AX because of its design.
 The Forster "keeps it simple while still delivering famous Forster precision.
 The Forster Co-Ax Loading Press comes with several unique features that help make it truly one of a kind.
 The Co-Ax features Snap-in and snap-out die changing.
-You can change from the sizer die to seater die in two seconds!
+You can change from the sizer die to the seater die in two seconds!
 A positive spent primer catcher system which passes all spent primers and dirty carbon through a tube and into a container.
 That helps keep all working parts free of dirt and abrasives.
 Dual floating guide rods to help ensure perfect alignment" (Forster Co-Ax press, 2018).
-This press is perfect for those who want something with minimal runout and super consistent hand-loads.
+This press is perfect for minimal runout and super consistent hand loads.

 There are a plethora of other single-stage presses on the market which are all identical.
 The one thing you should look for is a well-engineered press that keeps things perfectly aligned.
 Lee makes the most affordable.
 Lyman, RCBS, Frankford, and Hornady all make presses that are the best of both worlds when it comes to a single stage.